 The main social costs expected under the NUS are the redundancies that would be expected to result from the cessation of production activities (all or some) and the closure and relocation of sites.
 As indicated in the assessment of economic costs, the estimated reduction in job losses is based on responses to the SEA questionnaires.
-Direct job losses will impact on workers at the site involved in use of wash primers containing potassium hydroxyoctaoxodizincate dichromate, and/or pentazinc chromate octahydroxide and linked processes, as well as workers involved in subsequent manufacturing and assembly steps and related activities (e.g., lab workers, etc.).
+Direct job losses will impact on workers at the site involved in use of bonding primers containing strontium chromate and linked processes, as well as workers involved in subsequent manufacturing and assembly steps and related activities (e.g., lab workers, etc.).
 These are all referred to here as direct job losses (for avoidance with confusion of multiplier effects).